OUR BUSINESSES FURTHER AFIELD

 Graham Bell Sharpen your skates, give you a spot to stay Warm in the front Office if You had arrived early, and on a couple occasions Pung drove out and picked me up as I was walking to the rink, through a blizzard, in the dark, with my equipment over m shoulder in a 50lb sugar bag.
 I truly loved both these guys for their Enormous Hearts..

-FISHER STOVES AND LATER GEM FAB
+FISHER STOVES, THE STAIR SHOP AND GEM FAB

-Two manufacturing businesses owned and operated by Glenn Mawer at 5 Victoria Ave., Marmora
+Three manufacturing businesses owned and operated by Glenn Mawer at 5 Victoria Ave., Marmora

 "Charles Lummiss and Robert E. Bonter have purchased the buildings of the old Ledger Gold Mine, near Cordova.
 After the buildings are taken down, they will be brought to Marmora and used to erect a grist mill and feed store.
 The grinding will be done by Hydro-Electric power."